Y-CHETHAN/PQM/Exp2/README.md

 else:
     print("The given data cannot be fitted in Poisson distribution at 1% LOS")
 ```
-# Results and Output :
+# Output:
  ![image](https://user-images.githubusercontent.com/65499285/166267901-c770ec84-bba2-4ad0-b7d3-1a1394e60346.png)

+# Result:
-<br> Hence a program has been implemented to fit poisson distribution for the given frequencey distribution.
+Thus, a program has been implemented to fit poisson distribution for the given frequencey distribution.